-The Banner Research Summer Internship Program offers high school seniors and college undergraduates the chance to expand their learning experiences beyond the traditional classroom.
+The Banner Research/ASU-Biodesign Summer Internship Program offers college undergraduates and high school seniors the chance to expand their learning experiences beyond the traditional classroom.

 Our goal is to inspire students to not only embrace science and/or medicine as a career choice, but also to encourage them to continue scientific studies throughout their academic careers.
 Interns come from diverse backgrounds from local high schools to colleges around the country, such as Stanford University and Yale University.

 Internships are open to college undergraduate science majors as well as high school seniors.
 During the summer, each student will spend eight weeks working in a dynamic setting at Banner Research or Arizona State University.

 Interns will be expected to commit 36-40 hours per week to the program.
 A stipend of $125/week for a summer total of $1000 will be given to the student upon their successful completion of the program.
 The overall aim is to give the students cutting-edge experience in biomedical and clinical research.

 Some students will have experiences in basic scientific techniques, experimental design and statistical analysis.
 Some interns will run imaging data analysis for PET data, MRI data or functional MRI data by using the latest imaging processing packages such as SPM, free surfer, etc. Others experiences will include clinical social work, public health, psychology and epidemiology.
 We encourage a broad range of students with diverse skills and interests to apply.